 If you are wondering what is IELTS and how is it useful for your career, you have come to the right place.
 The International English Language Testing System or IELTS is an established test for examining English proficiency.
 The test is structured to assess the linguistic skills of a candidate who is not a native English speaker.
 This test is given by those who wish to study, migrate or work in some of the countries.
-In this blog, we will discuss about IELTS, its importance, syllabus and helpful tips and tricks for carrying out your preparations for this exam.
+In this blog, we will discuss IELTS, its importance, syllabus, and helpful tips and tricks for carrying out your preparations for this exam.

 This Blog Includes:

 - IELTS Exam Dates 2022